jstollberg/TutorialMLinSolidMechanics/task2/Readme.txt

 Strain energy density W

 Task 3:
-Why is it possible to use batch normalization?
+Why is it not possible to use batch normalization?
+   -induces severe gradient explosion
 What is Batch normalization?
 What are the benefits from scaling the output?
+   -improves the training, makes it more accurate and faster